kudiezo/java-mini-compiler/README.md

 # java-mini-compiler
-This Java Mini Compiler built in C
+This a Java Mini Compiler built in C language